silverbulletmd/silverbullet/libraries/Library/Std/APIs/Identity.md

 end

 -- The identity the current user is, or nil when the space does not know.
--- An anonymous reader of a public space is nobody; so is the App on a local -- space, which has a current user but no name for them. function identity.own() local me for _, account in ipairs(system.listAccounts()) do
+-- An anonymous reader of a public space is nobody; owner-only deployments -- without account usernames use self. function identity.own() local me for _, account in ipairs(system.listAccounts()) do
-    if account.me and account.username then
+    if account.me then
-      me = account.username:lower()
+      me = account.username and account.username:lower() or "self"
     end
   end
   if not me then return end